 Microsoft has announced the immediate availability of the Xbox SmartGlass app for the Kindle Fire.
 The app is available by way of the Amazon Appstore and brings compatibility for Android 4.0 or later.
 Basically, that is to say the Xbox SmartGlass is available for the newer model Kindle Fire and Kindle Fire HD.
 Unfortunately, this means those with a first-generation Kindle Fire will be left out as that model is still running a build based on Android 2.3.

-Kindle Fire.
+There have been rumors circulating the internet this morning about a potential $99 Amazon Kindle Fire.
 While that would have been an amazing feat for Amazon to pull off, unfortunately those rumors have been debunked.
 Amazon has even stated in the past that it does not generate any profit when it sells a Kindle Fire tablet, so it's highly unlikely that the company would be able to sell the tablet at half the price (yet).